Smart Facilities need Smarter Communication

 Non-native English speakers on the production line need great communication skills more than ever.
-Our training gets them there.

 Manufacturers invest in smart machines which require teams of employees to communicate clearly, manage settings and keep lines moving.
 Investing in language training for non-native English speakers on these teams means everyone works better.
+Can you measure ROI for language training in a manufacturing facility?
+One thing we've learned: It is NOT about language tests.
+Learn how one client measured ROI during and after ProActive English training.

 Consider these outcomes of ProActive English Workplace Language Training: